Business Law in Florida

 B).
 The tax-exempt status for which you will apply.

-It is advisable to hire an attorney for guidance.
-Drafting the Association's Bylaws will also be an important and necessary step.
-Final considerations include things like: applying for a federal I.D. number, obtaining mailing permits, establishing bank accounts, and more.
+It's advisable to hire an attorney for guidance.
+Drafting the Association's Bylaws will also be a critical and necessary step.
+Final considerations include (but are not limited to) things like applying for a federal I.D. number, obtaining mailing permits, establishing bank accounts, and more.